rpmenken/exercise/docs.md

 This documentation describes how to use the Kracken fantastically automated toothbrush.
 These instructions are easy to follow.
+I am super serious.

 9 out of 10 dentists recommend this toothbrush and this documentation.
 That 1 dentist is dumb.

-Note that this toothbrush is absolutely safe to use for children, adults, pets, wildlife, and trees.
+Note that this toothbrush is absolutely safe to use for children, adults, pets, wildlife, trees, and insects.

 The toothbrush requires [need info here].